-A year mark is issued for year $\bf 1$ of the programme.
-This mark is provided for the information of the student and to determine progression to year $\bf 2$ of the programme.
+A year mark is issued for year 2 of the programme.
+This mark is provided for the information of the student and to determine progression to year 3 of the programme.
+The year mark is not used for the calculation of an award mark.